nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 A summary of the general procedure of updating a plan for a particular day to the schedule in WerkIt! is as follows:
 1. User enters the command `schedule /update <day number> <plan number>`.
 2. If there is no plan being scheduled for the day, a new Day object is created and stored in the application.
-   If there is an existing plan scheduled for that particular day, the `Day` object that has already been created, will then be updated to store the latest plan scheduled for the day.
+   If there is an existing plan scheduled for that particular day, the `Day` object that has already been created will then be updated to store the latest plan scheduled for the day.
 3. The success response is displayed via the terminal.
 4. The `Day` object data is written to the resource file `schedule.txt`.

-The following sequence illustrates how the schedule /update command works in greater details:
+The following sequence illustrates how the `schedule /update` command works in greater detail:

 <span class="box info">:memo: To simplify the sequence diagram, some method invocations that deemed to be trivial
  have been removed from the sequence diagram.
 Reference frames will be elaborated further